 When Sara Cantwell, a San Francisco mom of twin boys, and her husband hired their first nanny, they let her go the very same week after the nanny was repeatedly tardy.
 That meant the family had to nearly go back to square one, which put them behind in their search and schedule.
+It was then that Cantwell, a product and marketing professional, decided that a nanny trial was necessary to ensure she hired competent, loving care that suited her family’s need and dynamic.

-Amy Osborn, founder of Genuine Nannies, agrees that trials are beneficial.
-“Trials can give the family a better idea on how the nanny might blend into their home life, how they interact with the children, and the way their skills harmonize with the family’s needs,” she says.
-“It’s an introduction to the household, routines, schedules, and neighborhood, smoothing the transition process if and when the family decides to move forward with that person.”
+“A trial is good for both families and nannies,” she observes.
+“You’re interviewing and evaluating each other to see if it’s going to work.”
+Amy Osborn, founder of Genuine Nannies, agrees.
+“Trials can give the family a better idea of how the nanny might blend into their home life, how they interact with the children and the way their skills harmonize with the family’s needs,” she says.

 While it may not be on everyone’s radar, setting up a nanny trial period is common when searching for a nanny.
 Jennifer Talia, a placement counselor with Town and Country Resources, a company that Care.com owns, notes that of their clients “95% of families will set up a trial.”